boldlink/terraform-aws-client-vpn/README.md

 ## Description

+AWS Client VPN is a managed client-based VPN service that enables you to securely access your AWS resources and resources in your on-premises network.
+With Client VPN, you can access your resources from any location using an OpenVPN-based VPN client.

 This is a detailed terraform module that can be used to create AWS client VPN endpoint and its associated resources.

 ### Why choose this module over the standard resources
 - This module creates all the necessary resources for a client vpn with very minimal configuration changes
 - This module contains well tested examples that you can use to setup your client vpn within a very short time
+- The module supports all modes of VPN authentication; certificate authentication, federated authentication and directory service authentication
 - This module follows security best practices and uses checkov to scan for vulnerabilities.
 - Regular maintenance: Boldlink modules are regularly updated to ensure they remain secure and compatible with the latest provider versions.